 Most golf cart injury cases will require proof of one of the following:

-Talking with an experienced Fort Myers golf cart injury lawyer will help you determine what kind of case you have and who is most likely legally responsible.
+Talking with an experienced Florida golf cart injury lawyer will help you determine what kind of case you have and who is most likely legally responsible.

 Golf carts don’t have to be registered or titled, so operators don’t need to have a driver’s license.
 If the cart is going to be used on a public road, the operator must be at least 14.